AdrianJendo/stockwatch/README.md

 and then find motivation to come back to it and build out a new feature.

-Bugs, suggestions or feature ideas are always welcome to be sent to <Link href="mailto:ajendo@uwaterloo.ca" color="inherit">
+Bugs, suggestions, or feature ideas are always welcome to be sent to <Link href="mailto:ajendo@uwaterloo.ca" color="inherit">
 ajendo@uwaterloo.ca</Link>.